 - How to use coupons when shopping to save money

 - Understanding how to live on your own and take care of money

 - Understanding rent payments or taking out a mortgage loan

 Grab our FREE download below to have easy access to all of these money management skills in one place!

 FREE TRAINING AND RESOURCES

 While searching and learning more about money management skills, I came across some free training and resources that I wanted to share with you.
-Feel free to check out these free online trainings to see if they can help you teach some of the money management skills listed above!
+Feel free to check out these free online

 - The National Autistic Society has created a Free Online Training Module!
 The module was created to assist learners to recognize their strengths as well as the challenges they may experience with managing their money.
 It shares real-life experiences of autistic people about the sorts of difficulties they encounter, and how they successfully manage their money.